 Blackberries: add them whole and last.
 Don't use the electric or stand mixer to mix them, as they will crush the fruit.
 Use a large silicon spatula to lightly incorporate them into the lemon batter.

-The batter might look curdled when adding the flavorings, but it will smooth out after adding the dry ingredients.
+The batter might look curdled when the flavorings are added, but it will smooth out after the dry ingredients are incorporated.

 As it bakes, this blackberry bread will rise and crack in the middle which is fine.

-Vintage Kitchen tip: to remove the loaf from the pan more easily, line it with a strip of parchment paper.
+To remove the loaf more easily, line the pan with a strip of parchment paper as wide as the pan, covering the bottom and two short sides.
+The tow longer sides will be unlined but greased.
 When ready to unmold, run a smooth-bladed knife around the edges to loosen up any bit that might be stuck, and carefully lift the loaf with the help of the paper.

-This pink icing adds a somewhat dramatic color to this blackberry lemon bread that is very eye-catching!
-It's a simple powdered sugar glaze, so you know it's terribly easy to prepare.
+This pink icing adds an eye-catching, dramatic color to this blackberry lemon bread!
+It's a simple powdered sugar glaze, so you know it's incredibly easy to prepare.

 Blackberry juice: crush some berries through a colander set over a small bowl and collect the juice.
 Or use bottled blackberry juice.